AdobeDocs/commerce-merchant-services.nl-NL/help/live-search/synonyms-type.md

 ## Aanbevolen procedures

-Houd rekening met de volgende aanbevolen procedures om synoniemen van Live zoeken optimaal te benutten.
+Houd rekening met de volgende aanbevolen procedures om optimaal te profiteren van [!DNL Live Search] synoniemen.

 ### &quot;Stop woorden&quot; vermijden

-Met Live zoeken worden algemene &#39;stopwoorden&#39; uit synoniemen uitgefilterd, zoals:
+[!DNL Live Search] Hiermee worden algemene &#39;stopwoorden&#39; in het Engels gefilterd op synoniemen, zoals:

 a, an, and, are, as, at, be, but, by, for, if, in, is, it, no, not, of, dusdanig, dat, hun, toen, daar, deze, zij, dit, aan, was,